Scemworks/compat-calc/README.md

     ```bash
     pip install -r requirements.txt
     ```
+6. Configure your PostgreSQL database and update the database URI in your Flask configuration.
-6. Start the Flask development server:
+7. Start the Flask development server:
     ```bash
     flask run
     ```

 ## Usage

-Visit the hosted application at [https://crush-compat-calc.vercel.app/](https://crush-compat-calc.vercel.app/) and follow the on-screen instructions to calculate compatibility.
+Visit the hosted application at [https://crush-compat-calc.vercel.app/](https://crush-compat-calc.vercel.app/) and enter the names to calculate compatibility.
+The compatibility percentage is generated randomly and stored in a PostgreSQL database, ensuring that entering the same names in the same order will always yield the same result.

 ![Compat Calc Screenshot](./main.png)
 ![Compat Calc Result](./result.png)